Colm3na/DAppNodePackage-cosmos/README.md

 ## Getting Started

-With these instructions you can install a Cosmos node in DAppNode and use [Lunie](https://github.com/luniehq/lunie) with [Ledger.](https://www.ledger.com)
+With these instructions you can install a Cosmos node in DAppNode

 ### Prerequisites